MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-quarantined-messages-and-files.md

   When you're finished, click **Submit**.

 If you don't release or remove the message, it will be deleted after the default quarantine retention period expires.
-To change the quarantine retention period, see the [Setting the quarantine retention period](#setting-the-quarantine-retention-period) section later in this topic.
+To change the quarantine retention period, see the [Configure the default quarantine retention period](#configure-the-default-quarantine-retention-period) section later in this topic.

 ### Take action on multiple quarantined email messages